uea-teaching/graphics1-2022/lectures/line-drawing-02.md

 Improving the efficiency of the DDA line drawing algorithm.

+- remove floating point operations
+- minimise the number of operations

 ::: notes
 DDA draws lines on our pixel grid.
 But, there are lots of floating point conversions.
 :::

 ## {data-auto-animate="true"}